infinyon/fluvio/README.md

 </div>

 Fluvio is a high-performance distributed streaming platform that's written in Rust, built to make it easy to develop real-time applications.
-Fluvio is built on three core principles:

-1) **Data is modeled as streams of events**, and streams should deliver data as fast as possible
-2) **Services should compose seamlessly** by using streams as their interface boundary
-3) **APIs and tools should be easy to use**, so that anybody can build real-time applications

 ## Quick Links